anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Stateless join proxy operation eliminates the need and complexity to maintain per UDP connection mapping state on the proxy and the state machinery to build, maintain and remove this mapping state.
-It also removes the need to protect this mapping staate against DoS attacks and may also reduce memory and CPU requirements on the proxy.
+It also removes the need to protect this mapping state against DoS attacks and may also reduce memory and CPU requirements on the proxy.

-Stateless join proxy operations works by introducing a new JPY message payload for messages between Proxy and Registrar, which consists of two parts:
+Stateless join proxy operations works by encapsulating the DTLS messages into a new CoAP header {{RFC7252}}.

-  * Header (H) field: the link-local IP address, interface and UDP (source) port of the Pledge (P).
-  * Contents (C) field: the original UDP payload (data octets according to RFC768).
+This new CoAP header is designed to be as minimalistic as possible.
+The use of CoAP here costs a XXX bytes more than a custom encapsulation, but simplies much of the operation, as well as permitting the result to pass through CoAP proxies, CoAP to HTTP proxies, and other mechanisms that might be introduced into a network.
+This also eliminates custom code that is only rarely used, which may reduce bugs.

+The CoAP payload is configured much as {{RFC9031, Section 8.1.1}} specifies:

+   * The request method is POST.

+   * The type is Confirmable (CON).

+   * The Proxy-Scheme option is set to "coap".

+   * No Uri_Host option is included, as none is technically required.

+   * No Uri-Path option is included.

+   * The payload is the DTLS payload as received from the pledge.

+   * An extended token {{RFC8974}} is included to contain some encrypted state that allows replies to be returned to the pledge.

+{{coap-breakout}} shows an example CoAP header, assuming a 16-byte extended token, with the resulting overhead of 28 bytes.

-When  the join proxy receives a UDP message from a Pledge, it encodes the Pledges link-local IP address, interface and UDP (source) port of the packet into the Header field and the UDP payload into the Content field and sends the packet to the Registrar from a fixed source UDP port.
+When the join proxy receives a UDP message from a Pledge, it encodes the Pledges link-local IP address, interface and UDP (source) port of the packet into the extended token.
+The result is sent to the Registrar from a fixed source UDP port.

-When the Registrar sends packets for the Pledge, it MUST return the Header field unchanged, so that the join proxy can decode the Header to reconstruct the Pledges link-local IP address, interace and UDP (destination) port for the return packet. {{fig-stateless}} shows this per-packet mapping on the join proxy.
+As described in {{RFC7252, Section 5.3.1}}, when the Registrar sends packets for the Pledge, it MUST return the token field unchanged.
+This allows the join proxy to decode the saved pledge state, and reconstruct the Pledges link-local IP address, interace and UDP (destination) port for the return packet.
+{{fig-stateless}} shows this per-packet mapping on the join proxy.

-The Registrar transiently stores the Header field information.
+The Registrar transiently stores the extended token field information in case it needs to generate additional messages as a result of DTLS processing.

-The Registrar uses the Contents field to execute the Registrar functionality.
+The Registrar uses the payload field to execute the Registrar functionality.
-However, when the Registrar replies, it also extends its DTLS message with the header field in a JPY message and sends it back to the Join Proxy.

 The Registrar SHOULD NOT assume that it can decode the Header Field, it should simply repeat it when responding.
 The Header contains the original source link-local address and port of the Pledge from the transient state stored earlier and the Contents field contains the DTLS payload.

-On receiving the JPY message, the Join Proxy retrieves the two parts.
+On receiving the CoAP message, the Join Proxy processes the CoAP header.
-It uses the Header field to route the DTLS message containing the DTLS payload retrieved from the Contents field to the Pledge.
+It uses the extended token field to route the payload as a DTLS message to the Pledge.

-When the Registrar receives such a JPY message, it MUST treat the Header H as a single additional opaque identifier for all packets of a UDP connection from a Plege: Whereas in the stateful proxy case, all packets with the same (IP_jr:p_Jr, IP_R:p_r) belong to a single Pledges UDP connection and hence DTLS/CoAP connection, only the packets with the same (IP_jr:p_Jr, IP_R:p_r, H) belong to a single Plegdes UDP connection / DTLS/CoAP connection.
-The JPY Content field payload is the UDP payload of the packet for that UDP connection.
-Packets with different H belong to different Pledges UDP connections.

 In the stateless join proxy mode, both the Registrar and the Join Proxy use discoverable UDP join-ports.
 For the Join Proxy this may be a default CoAP port.

 ~~~~
 +--------------+------------+---------------+-----------------------+